Registering a Car in Florida

 - Present proof of being insured in Florida.

-- If you need to title the vehicle in FL (if you are buying a vehicle tiled in a different state), please fill out Form HMSV 82040 to apply for a Certificate of Title along with the VIN and odometer Form HSMV 82042.
+- If you need to title the vehicle in FL (if you are buying a vehicle tiled in another state), please fill out Form HMSV 82040 to apply for a Certificate of Title along with the VIN and odometer Form HSMV 82042.

 - Make a payment for the fees. (check below)